 Her teachers and coaches include Dale Bartlett, Mary Dibbern, Raymond Beegle, Maestro Nicholas Carthy, Gregory Chaverdian, Jonathan Feldman, Vladimir Feltsman, Leonard Hokanson, Michael McMahon, Mutsumi Moteki, Heasook Rhee, Wolfram Rieger, Gait Sirguey, Robert Spillman, and the Takás String Quartet.
 She has performed in lessons and master classes with Jeanne Baxtresser, William Bennett, Edith Bers, Leone Buyse, Robert Langevin, Donald McInnes, Julian Wachner, Zvi Zeitlin, and numerous others.

 Kaju performs in a duo with New Zealander Cellist Emily Duffill.
 “Duo Élément” has presented concerts to critical acclaim in the United States, Asia and Australia.
-Their debut CD, “100 Years of Music for Cello and Piano," is for sale worldwide through iTunes, Amazon and cdbaby.com.
+Their CD, “100 Years of Music for Cello and Piano," is for sale worldwide through iTunes, Amazon and cdbaby.com.

 Her recent engagements include a tour with Bronwen Forbay (soprano), Jamie Van Eyck (mezzo-soprano), Randy Umstead (teneor), and Christian Bester (baritone) and their itinerary included concerts at Baylor University in Waco, Texas, the University of Mary Hardin-Baylor, in Belton, Texa, the University of South Africa, Stellenbosch University, the Grahamstown National Arts Festival, and the Friends of Music Society, South Africa.